 Dental sealants can last several years with proper care and maintenance.
-Brushing and flossing regularly is essential, and avoiding eating hard or sticky foods that could damage the sealant.
-During your regular dental checkups, your dentist will check the condition of your sealants and recommend a reapplication if necessary.
+Brushing and flossing regularly is essential, and avoiding eating hard or sticky foods that could damage the sealant material.
+During your regular dental checkups, your dentist will check the condition of your dental materials and recommend a reapplication if necessary to prevent tooth decay.

 Cost and Insurance Coverage

 The cost of dental sealants varies depending on where you live and your dental insurance coverage.
-However, dental sealants are typically less expensive than filling a cavity, making them a cost-effective preventative measure.
-In addition, many dental insurance plans cover dental sealants for children, and some plans also cover sealants for adults.
+However, dental sealants are typically less expensive than filling a cavity, making them a cost-effective preventive treatment.
+In addition, many dental insurance plans cover dental sealants for children, and some programs also cover sealants for adults.

 At Creekside Dental, we believe in the importance of preventative dental care, and dental sealants are just one of the many ways we help our patients keep their teeth healthy and strong.
 If you want dental sealants for yourself or your child, schedule an appointment with us today.
 Our friendly and experienced team will be happy to answer any questions you may